enterprise-oss/osso-docs/docs/integration/oauth_consumption.md

 ```

-Finally, you'll need to send your users to `/auth/osso?domain=USER_DOMAIN` in order to kick off the authentication.
+Finally, you'll need to send your users to `/auth/osso?domain=USER_DOMAIN` or `/auth/osso?email=USER_EMAIL` in order to kick off the authentication.
 SSO login experience is a bit different than any login experience you've used before.
 We've got a guide for SSO UX, and our React library offers an SSOLogin component to help you offer a strong UX.

-#### passport-osso
+### passport-osso

 👷🏽‍♀️ Under Construction 🏗

-#### Others
+### Others

 We intend to build other consumption libraries as we grow, and welcome contributions from the developer community.
 If there's a specific language or OAuth framework you need a client library for, let us know: <a href="mailto:hello@enterpriseoss.dev" target="_blank">hello@enterpriseoss.dev</a>.